moliver28/research-handbook/content/handbook/support/workflows/jira-server.md

 #### Steps

-1. Create an basic server instance from the [Support-resources](https://gitlab.com/gitlab-com/support/support-resources/).
-Ensure nothing is using port 443.
+1. Create a server from the [Support-resources](https://gitlab.com/gitlab-com/support/support-resources/).
+Using the [basic server](https://gitlab.com/gitlab-com/support/support-resources/-/blob/master/examples/basic-server.tf?ref_type=heads) will ensure nothing is using port 443.
 We will set up Jira to use HTTPS for GitLab integration.
 1. Optional: [Install Java](https://confluence.atlassian.com/adminjiraserver/installing-java-938846828.html) if installing Jira via zip or archive file.
-The Linux installer will do this automatically
+The Jira Linux installer will do this automatically
 1. Install certbot and python3-certbot-apache to generate certificates for HTTPS

    ```bash